What is the admissions process like?

 Do local (or Maine state) applicants obtain preference?
 No. All applicants are measured according to the same criteria explained on the How to Apply page.

 Is the GRE required?
-No. There is no weight given to GRE scores in the MOT application process.
+No test scores are required.
+There is no weight given to GRE scores in the MOT application process.

 When is the deadline for application?
 October 1st of the year prior to the fall semester for which you would like to be considered to begin the program.

 What are the MOT program’s prerequisites?
-Please see the How to Apply page for admission details including pre-reqs.
+Please see the How to Apply page for admission details including prerequisites.

 Must all pre-reqs be completed prior to applying?
-No, all pre-reqs do not need to be completed prior to submitting an application.
-However, the more you have completed correlate to a potentially higher GPA, making you more competitive to earn a seat.
+No, all pre-reqs do not need to be completed in order to apply.
+However, the more you have completed can correlate to a potentially higher GPA, making you more competitive to earn a seat.

 I checked into the pre-req courses at my local Community College and found that they have 100 and 200 level classes, but no grad courses – is it okay that the pre- req courses are undergrad courses?
 Yes, pre-reqs need to be undergraduate courses.
 The only graduate level courses you need to be concerned with are the ones you are required to complete for the MOT degree.